panther-labs/panther-docs/docs/gitbook/development/writing-parsers.md

   }
 ```

-Note that Panther adds some fields to the output event.
+Note the additional fields beginning with `p_` appended to the `result`.
 We call these fields ['panther fields'](../data-analytics/panther-fields.md) and they are prefixed with `p_` to avoid name collisions.

-Also note that the `result` JSON _includes all the panther-fields_ so we can verify that the log processing is correct.
-For testing purposes `p_parse_time` and `p_row_id` are omitted since they would vary on each run of the test.
-The helper only verifies that these fields are non-empty and of valid format in the parsed result.
+To cause these fields to appear in processed logs, a special tag called a `scanner` must be added to any raw event fields that you wish to appear in a given panther field (see "Indicator Strings", below).

-Then to run the test we write a simple go test at `foologs/foologs_test.go`.
+To run the test, we write a simple go test at `foologs/foologs_test.go`.
 The test will read tests from a YAML file and run them.

 ```go
 package foologs_test